-There is a keen fascination among young men particularly at leading schools and universities around the world with the “captain-pirate” mode of rebellion or disobedience against the injustices and excesses of the status quo in society.
-This is not surprising.
-While the literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively, its meaning in the context of fraternal orders of young men is consanguineous with the metaphor of Robin Hood – stealing from the rich or powerful to give to the poor or weak.
+There is a keen fascination among young men, particularly at leading schools and universities around the world with the “captain-pirate” mode of rebellion or disobedience against the injustices and excesses of the status quo in society.
+It is not surprising.
+The literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively.
+Its significance in the context of fraternal orders of young men is consanguineous with the metaphor of Robin Hood – stealing from the rich or powerful to give to the poor or weak.
 The young or seasoned pirate, as he solemnly swears at his initiation, under the direction of his captain is thus necessarily an agent of social justice in society.
-The evolution of the captain-pirate mode of fraternal organisation has failed in Nigeria to remain relevant, even facing obsolescence and has become no better a than a ship that lost its rudder, ripped its sails and steered by the mercy of the tides and winds of the sea.
-This is tragic since more and more competent actors and voices are needed to help Nigeria’s struggling democracy mature with the hands of the masses holding it.
-But how have captain-pirate groups in other parts of the world remained very potent political entities in their democratic societies, whether for good or for bad?
-Continue reading

 Take a very good look at the photograph.
-In the photograph you can see the portrait of a young teenager in a blue T-shirt (the Boy in blue) attempting to light up a reefer.
+In the photograph, you can see the portrait of a young teenager in a blue T-shirt (the Boy in blue) attempting to light up a reefer.
 He is closely surrounded by peers eager for him to do it because if he does they can too.
 There is some apparent awe for the Boy in blue by his mates; he is their leader by choice or nature.
-He is definitely not from a privileged background and neither are his peers but they look up to him.
-Leaders instinctively know their followers expect them to be first movers and hardly backdown.
-With the provision of privilege or means he could be a future captain of industry, senator, Anglican bishop, colonel, principal or publisher.
-Who really knows?
+He is not from a privileged background and neither are his peers but they look up to him.
+Leaders instinctively know their followers expect them to be first movers and hardly back down.
+With the provision of privilege or means, he could be a future captain of industry, senator, Anglican bishop, colonel, principal or publisher.
+Who knows?
 What will be the use of the Boy in blues’ leadership appearance or qualities in the present and future Nigeria society?
 Who exactly is the Boy in blue and where can he be found?

-According to a competent and concerned eyewitness Ejorheya Brighoademo, a governance professional and works in the tourism and entertainment industry in Sapele, the incidence of drug addiction is conservatively 50% of the entire teenage population of the town!
+One must seriously wonder what happened to a once genial and hope-filled town called Sapele.
+It was a youths’ town and youngsters were filled with promise and bright futures.
+Well… According to a competent and concerned eyewitness Ejorheya Brighoademo, a governance professional and works in the tourism and entertainment industry in Sapele, the incidence of drug addiction is conservatively 50% of the entire teenage population of the town!
 That is a whole generation afflicted with a destructive scourge.
 Incredible!
 How did Sapele, a major town in Delta State, Nigeria give into the drugs scourge?
 Continue reading →